 Now we know why:

-• Time seems to fly when our minds are occupied and busy, with a limited amount of attention to the clock.
+- Time seems to be moving faster when our minds are occupied and busy, with a limited amount of attention to the clock.

-• Time seems to be particularly slow when you’re anticipating something, like kids waiting to open their Christmas gifts or a weekend trip next month.
+- Time seems to be particularly slow when you’re waiting for something, like kids waiting to open their Christmas gifts or a weekend trip that you’re looking forward to next month.

-• Your mind may perceive time as going slower when you have negative or unpleasant feelings.
-A good example is when you’ve had a tough or stressful day at work and can’t wait for the workday to end.
+- Your mind may perceive time as going slower when you experience stress.
 Time also seems to go in slow motion when you have to participate in a meeting with boring presentations.

 Other things that might contribute to the feeling that your workday is sluggish include: